I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 A well-trained dog can be a good mental pacifier for people who are constantly worried about housebreakings.
 Most dogs will bark when they notice suspicious activity around the house.

 Use these observations to your advantage in convincing your parents.
-Tell them that getting a dog will boost the overall security of your house and will help everyone feel more safe.
+Tell them that getting a dog will boost the overall security of your house and will help everyone feel safer.

 8. Consider Adopting From an Animal Shelter